akullpp/chrysanthium/posts/2021-05-14-rest-and-grpc-in-parallel.md

 ---
-title: "REST and gRPC in parallel"
+title: 'REST and gRPC in parallel'
 date: 2021-05-14
 tags: post
-permalink: /rest-and-grpc-in-parallel
+path: /rest-and-grpc-in-parallel
 ---

 I love to use gRPC for inter-service communication since it is very efficient and often a good alternative to messaging solutions like Kafka.
 It utilizes Protobuf and HTTP2 which brings a lot of benefits such as strong typing, versioning and streaming.